Flying cattle class from one continent to another has improved, but one thing remains the same: the in-flight games are still pretty crap.

 All the games I experienced had the quality and style of very early era smartphone games.
 The time of copyright on most of the ones I tried was from between 2008 and 2011, although there were a few games that were well over a decade old.

-The developer on every game I saw was DTI Software, which is based in Montreal.
-They're the market leader for in-flight video games, and you can view their 2017 catalogue online.
+The developer on every game I saw was DTI Software, although they’re now part of the Global Eagle in-flight entertainment conglomerate.
+They’re the market leader for in-flight video games, and you can view their catalogue online.

 Because Emirates’ ICE system had over a hundred games, I’ll simply go through my experience with each game I played.
 I whittled down the list to the ones that looked the most entertaining and ploughed through 15 of those before my body refused to continue.